Cicada: I Was a Teenage Horror Movie!

-Soak in the gloriously glitchy VHS splendor of this remixed horror-comedy that is at once a bloody twist on vampire lore and an endearing portrait of filmmakers coming of "rage," struggling to make an ambitious home movie—each playing multiple roles, spilling dimestore blood in a slew of murder scenes, and testing testicular limits with a homemade zip-line setpiece.
+Soak in the gloriously glitchy splendor of this horror-comedy that is at once a bloody twist on vampire lore and an endearing portrait of filmmakers coming of "rage" as they struggle to make an ambitious home movie—playing multiple roles, spilling fake blood, and testing testicular limits with a homemade zip-line.
+The ultimate party B-movie, it's an endearing romp and oh so fun at a late-night sleepover with your weirdest friends.

-We are excited to announce that an all-new version of this film is going to be distributed in 2026, and we're planning a select festival run ahead of release!
+Originally beloved at festivals in an earlier short-form, we are excited to announce that an all-new feature version of this film will see distribution in 2026, and we're planning a select festival run ahead of release.

 -

-Keil Orion TroisiDirectorHuman Resources, Peace Pipeline, Total Disaster, The Yes Men Share the Safety
+Keil Orion TroisiDirectorHuman Resources, Peace Pipeline, Total Disaster, Adidas Owns the Reality

 -